COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Coronavirus: What Landlords Need to Know

-The new coronavirus pandemic is affecting landlords and their renters in several ways.
-And while we still don’t know many details about the novel coronavirus disease 2019 (COVID-19), or the resulting pneumonia that the virus delivers to many people upon exposure, there are steps landlords can take now to help mitigate the pandemic’s effects on their tenants and bottom lines.
+The coronavirus pandemic and the resultant national lockdown continue to affect landlords and their renters in several ways.
+While we have learned much about coronavirus and COVID-19 over the past months, there are steps landlords should still be taking to help mitigate the pandemic’s effects on their tenants and bottom lines.

 Physical health, for you and your tenants, is the number one objective.
-Because no vaccine is available to prevent COVID-19, nor will be for some time, it is essential that landlords take precautions to prevent infection.
-The best practice to prevent COVID-19 infection, according to the Centers for Disease Control and Prevention (CDC), is frequent cleaning with disinfectant of common touch points: doorknobs, handles, railings, counter surfaces, tables, switches, faucets, flushers, remote controls and anything else that people touch throughout the day.
-Get in the habit of spraying these common touch points with a mist of sanitizing solution through the day as a precautionary measure.
+Because no vaccine is available to prevent COVID-19, and because it is likely to become part of our lives for some time, it remains essential that landlords take precautions to prevent infection.
+To prevent COVID-19 infection, the Centers for Disease Control and Prevention (CDC) recommends social distancing and frequent cleaning with disinfectant of common touch points: doorknobs, handles, railings, surfaces, switches, faucets, flushers, remote controls and anything else that people touch throughout the day.
+Stay in the habit of spraying these common touch points with sanitizing solution through the day as a precautionary measure.

 Communicate with Your Tenants About Coronavirus Health